Azure/missionlz/src/bicep/examples/appServicePlan/README.md

 -----------------------| -----------
 appServicePlanName | The name of the App Service Plan.
 If not specified, the name will default to the MLZ default naming pattern.
 targetResourceGroup | The name of the resource group where the App Service Plan will be deployed.
-If not specified, the resource group name will default to the shared services MLZ resource group name and subscription. enableAutoScale | A true/false value that determines if dyname auto scale is enabled.
-If set to "true", dyanmic auto scale is enabled up to a maximum of 10 compute instances based on CPU percentage exceeding 70% for 10 minutes.
-Will also scale in if CPU percentage is below 30% for 10 minutes.
+If not specified, the resource group name will default to the shared services MLZ resource group name and subscription. enableAutoScale | A true/false value that determines if dynamic auto scale is enabled.
+If set to "true", dynamic auto scale is enabled up to a maximum of 10 compute instances based on CPU percentage exceeding 70% for 10 minutes.
+Will also scale down if CPU percentage is below 30% for 10 minutes.
 If set to "false", the App Service Plan will statically maintain two compute instances indefinitely.

 ### Generate MLZ Variable File (deploymentVariables.json)